rossant/galry/docs/manual.md

 without the need of explicitely creating a new class (see `show_basic_window`).

 ### The `PaintManager` companion class

 The `PaintManager` class is the most important companion class.
 It specifies what to render in the widget.

-#### Datasets
+#### Visuals

 The main method to override is `initialize`.
-This is where **datasets** are created.
-A dataset is a particular plot object, such as a set of points, of curves, of rectangles, one image, one text string, etc. The key point is that several *primitives* can be contained in a dataset: several points in a scatter plot, several line segments in a curve, etc. So, **a dataset is a homogeneous set of primitives**.
+This is where **visuals** are created.
+A visual is a particular plot object, such as a set of points, of curves, of rectangles, one image, one text string, etc. The key point is that several *primitives* can be contained in a visual: several points in a scatter plot, several line segments in a curve, etc. So, **a visual is a homogeneous set of primitives**.
 Primitives are defined in OpenGL and include pixels, line segments, and triangles.
 [The full list of primitives can be found for example